Role-based help

 Current role-based route

-Where a tool like Sintra fits — and where it does not
+Where a role-led tool route like Sintra fits — and where it does not

-Sintra belongs in this branch because it is one of the cleaner role-based AI routes for small teams that want guided support with recurring, reviewable tasks.
-It does not belong as a universal answer for strategy, governance, or replacing accountable people.
+Sintra is one example of a role-led software route for small teams that want guided support with recurring, reviewable tasks.
+It is not a universal answer for strategy, governance, or replacing accountable people.

 Good fit